CookiePLMonster/CookiePLMonster.github.io/_posts/2024-10-25-silentpatch-goes-open-source.md

   Previously, screwdriver was the only weapon that was completely quiet.
 * Tear gas can now deal damage to Tommy and other mission characters, like in the PS2 version.
 * Thanks to **Tomasak**, more interiors have been updated to have their outside areas visible from the inside.
-* The rain streams effect on roads, which displays for a short period after the rain stops, now resets on loading a save.
+* The rain stream effect on roads, which displays for a short period after the rain stops, now resets on loading a save.
 This prevents the effect from showing when the weather in the loaded save is sunny.

 ***